yujialive/yujialive.github.io/_posts/2014/2014-06-24-redmine-install.md

 link: <https://help.ubuntu.com/10.04/serverguide/mysql.html>

 	** Installation
 	$ sudo apt-get install mysql-server

 	# -u root -p root
 	$ mysql -u root -p
 	> show databases;

 	$ sudo netstat -tap | grep mysql

 	# When you run this command, you should see the following line or something similar:
 	$ tcp        0      0 localhost:mysql         *:*                     LISTEN      2556/mysqld

 	# If the server is not running correctly, you can type the following command to start it:
 	$ sudo /etc/init.d/mysql restart

 	** Configuration

 	# You can edit the /etc/mysql/my.cnf file to configure the basic settings
 	# -- log file, port number, etc. For example, to configure MySQL to listen for
 	# connections from network hosts, change the bind-address directive to the server's IP address:

 	bind-address = 192.168.0.5

 	# After making a change to /etc/mysql/my.cnf the mysql daemon will need to be restarted:

 	$ sudo /etc/init.d/mysql restart

 	$ sudo apt-get install libmysqlclient-dev
 	$ sudo dpkg -L libmysqlclient-dev|grep config

 	> grant all on redmine.* to 'redmine'@'localhost';
 	> flush privileges;
 	* install redmine

-** Download redmine
+## Download redmine
 link: http://www.redmine.org/projects/redmine/wiki/RedmineInstall

 $ tar -xvf redmine-2.5.1.tar.gz
 basedir: ~/redmine/redmine-2.5.1

-** Copy config/database.yml.example to config/database.yml
+## Copy config/database.yml.example to config/database.yml

 	# edit
 	production:
 	  adapter: mysql2
 	  database: redmine
 	  host: localhost
 	  port: 3307
 	  username: redmine
 	  password: 'my_password'

-# Dependencies installation
+## Dependencies installation

+{% highlight bash %}

 # You need to install Bundler first
 $ gem install bundler